 - The retort must be clean or empty before you start a retort fill operation. - If the retort is empty, the selected station must have compatible reagent (→ p.
-166 10.5 Reagent compatibility tables). - You cannot fill a retort with a reagent that has a temperature threshold below the set retort temperature. - When draining a retort, the reagent must return to its original station. - When draining a retort, the station must have sufficient capacity for the retort contents.
+167 10.5 Reagent compatibility tables). - You cannot fill a retort with a reagent that has a temperature threshold below the set retort temperature. - When draining a retort, the reagent/paraffin must be returned to its original station. - When draining a retort, the station must have sufficient capacity for the retort contents, and shall not be full or in use.